Darkle/coopcoding.com_jekyll_version/_posts/blog/2015-04-06-my-jekyll-setup-for-this-blog.markdown

 open https://stackedit.io/editor
 ```

-One of the neat things about Stack Edit is that if you open a second tab with Stack Edit open in it, it will detect a second tab open and close the other tab. 👍
+One of the neat things about Stack Edit is that if you open a second tab in your browser with Stack Edit open in it, it will detect a second tab open and close the other tab. 👍